feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 27 W.H.
 Moreland, "The Shahbandar in the Eastern Seas", p.
 517.

 28 William Marsden, A Dictionary and Grammar of the Malayan Language (1984.
 Singapore: Oxford University Press.
 First published in 1812.
-London), vol. |, p.
+London), vol. I, p.
 200.

 29 Raja Haji Ahmad & Raja Ali Haji, Tuhfat-al-Nafis , edited by V. Matheson (1982.
 Kuala Lumpur: Fajar Bakti), p.
 164. Translation is mine.
 56